qbead/qbeadWebsite/content/book/colortheory.md

 <!--TODO: add a picture of a painting pallet or easel? -->

-If you have ever mixed colors using yellow, cyan, and magenta, you may have noticed how many more colors you can mix using them then instead of what we think of as "primary red, yellow, and blue."
-Now let us experiment a bit with mixing colors using the widget below.
+If you have ever mixed colors using yellow, cyan, and magenta, you may have noticed how many more colors you can mix using them instead of what we think of as "primary red, yellow, and blue."
+Experiment a bit with mixing colors using the widget below.

 <style>
 #scolortests {